cyber-dojo/saver/README.md

       -d '{"key":"katas/N2/u8/9W"}' \
       http://${IP_ADDRESS}:${PORT}/create
     ```
-  * All methods return a json hash.
+  * All methods return a json hash in the http response's body.
     * If the method completes, a key equals the method's name, with
       a value as documented below (usually ```true```/```false```). eg
       ```json